Vivekvellore/custom-os/README.md

 # custom-os
-Learn how to create your own custom-os
+Learn how to create/develop your own custom-os.